theonugraha/Customer-Segmentation-Machine-Learning/README.md

 # Conclusion
+## Exploratory Data Analysis Conclusion
+### EDA Conclusion based on Age Trend
+Insights and conclusions based on the EDA Age Trend results are as follows:

+**General Revenue Trends**:

+- It can be seen that the average income (Average Income) increases with age until it reaches a peak at around 51 years of age (120.86) and then decreases.
+- This indicates that individuals tend to reach their peak earnings when they are older, perhaps because they have reached a higher career level or have longer work experience.

+**Debt To Income Ratio**:

+- The debt to income ratio (Average Debt Income Ratio) appears to have a more stable trend with smaller variations compared to income.
+- At younger ages, this ratio tends to be lower, reaching a peak at age 31 (10.76), then decreasing gradually until age 54, and rising sharply at age 55 (16.05).
+- The sharp increase at age 55 may be of concern, as it may indicate debt levels that increase with age.
+There may be other factors influencing this sharp increase, such as retirement planning or health.

+**Card Debt and Other Debt**:

+- Average credit card debt (Average Card Debt) and other debt (Average Other Debt) also show an increasing trend with age.
+- Average credit card debt increases more sharply after age 30, peaks at age 47 (4.24) and then declines.
+- Average other debts also increase with age, peaking at age 54 (8.39).

+**Conclusion**:

+- Financial management and debt planning need special attention at certain ages, especially at around 55 years of age where the debt to income ratio increases sharply.
+- Banks or financial institutions can develop appropriate products and services to help individuals manage their debt, especially at ages that are vulnerable to increasing debt.
+- Understanding these trends can also help in better credit risk assessment and financial planning for customers across age groups.

+### EDA Conclusion based on Years Employed Trend
+The following are insights and conclusions based on the results of the EDA Years Employed Trend as follows:

+**Average Income based on Years Employed**:

+- Average income tends to increase with increasing years of work experience (Years Employed).
+- There is a steady upward trend through the early years of work experience, then there is greater variation as the years of work experience increase.
+There is a peak in income in the 31st working year (212.67) which then decreases in the following working year.

+**Average Card Debt by Years Employed**:

+- Average card debt (Average Card Debt) also tends to increase with increasing years of work experience.
+It can be seen that the average card debt level increases after several years of work experience, reaching a peak in the 31st year of work (9.27).
+- This may indicate that the longer someone works, the more likely they are to accumulate credit card debt.

+**Average Other Debts based on Years Employed**:

+- Average other debt (Average Other Debt) also experienced a significant increase along with increasing years of work experience.
+This increase appears sharper in the early years of work experience and begins to decline after the 30th year of work.
+- These indications may suggest that individuals tend to take on more debt during the early years of their careers, perhaps for education or the purchase of a home, and then tend to pay down that debt as they gain age and work experience.

+**Debt to Income Ratio based on Years Employed**:

+- The debt to income ratio (Average Debt Income Ratio) shows a fluctuating trend with increasing years of work experience.
+This ratio has significant variations, with the highest peak in the 25th working year (12.77) and the lowest in the 33rd working year (6.30).
+- A sharp increase in this ratio in the 25th year of employment may be of concern, as it may indicate a high level of debt relative to income at this point.

+**Conclusion**:

+- Individuals tend to experience increases in income as work experience increases, but there are significant fluctuations in the debt-to-income ratio and the amount of credit card debt and other debt.
+- Banks or financial institutions can use this information to develop products and services that are more tailored to different stages in a person's career.
+- Financial monitoring and education may be necessary especially during the early years of a career when individuals tend to take on more debt.

+## Overall Conclusion
 From the business side, we can draw conclusions that cover several important aspects related to customer groups in Cluster 0 and Cluster 1, namely age, income, credit card debt, other debt, and debt to income ratio.
 The following are conclusions that represent these aspects:

 **Customer Segmentation**